-- MultiAssayExperiment: create_mofa_from_MultiAssayExperiment - Seurat: create_mofa_from_Seurat - SingleCellExperiment: create_mofa_from_SingleCellExperiment data one of the formats above groups group information, only relevant when using the multi-group framework. extract_metadata logical indicating whether to incorporate the sample metadata from the input object into the MOFA object (not relevant when the input is a list of matrices).
-Default is TRUE. further arguments that can be passed to the function depending on the inout data format.
-See the dpcumentation of above functions for details.
+- MultiAssayExperiment: create_mofa_from_MultiAssayExperiment - Seurat: create_mofa_from_Seurat - SingleCellExperiment: create_mofa_from_SingleCellExperiment data one of the formats above groups group information, only relevant when using the multi-group framework.

 Please read the documentation of the corresponding function for more details on your specific data format.

 '''

 create_mofa(data, groups = NULL, extract_metadata = TRUE, ...)

 '''